MsMc24/G1-finalproject/Detailed Lesson Plan with Rationale.md

 <p>
 6
    </td>
    <td>6.
-2nd Listen: T reviews T/F questions and Ss listen to the story again and then Ss answer true and false questions with their partner.  👂🏼👂🏼👂🏼
+2nd Listen: T reviews T/F questions and Ss listen to the story again and then Ss answer true and false questions with their partner.
+If the answer if false, Ss discuss with partner what information to change to make it true 👂🏼👂🏼👂🏼
    </td>
    <td>[L, S]
 <p>